 1. Phuket (For Great Beaches and Fabulous Day Trips)

 You will find some amazing restaurants and food stalls that all serve authentic Thai food.
-If you enjoy experiencing the nightlife then you will not be disappointed as Phuket's beach nightlife is world-famous.
-The views are phenomenal and there are so many adventurous things to do in Phuket!
+If you enjoy experiencing the nightlife, you will not be disappointed as Phuket's beach nightlife is world-famous.
+The views are phenomenal, and there are so many adventurous things to do in Phuket!

-We have included all the places that you can visit which are close to Phuket which means that you can easily create a fully packed itinerary for your time here and not have to travel too far to have a great time.
+We have included all the places you can visit close to Phuket, which means that you can easily create a fully packed itinerary for your time here and not have to travel too far to have a great time.